emersyx/emersyx_telegram/README.md

 ## Build

-Source files in `emtg` provide the implementation of the go plugin.
-They have to be built using the command:
+source files in `emtg` provide the implementation of the go plugin. the easiest way to get all dependencies is by using the [dep][3] tool.
+The commands to build the plugin are:

 ```
+dep ensure
 go build -buildmode=plugin -o emtg.so emtg/*
 ```